njgeorge000158/Crowdfunding-Goal-Analysis-in-Excel/README.md

 ---

 One of the clearest patterns in the data is the divergence between campaign volume and success rate.
-For categories, Technology, Photography, and Publishing are the most successful, yet Theater, Film & Video, and Music are all near or below the average (56.0%) despite being the three most popular categories by volume and accounting for nearly 70% of all campaigns.
-For subcategories, the highest-performing segments are Web / Technology (70.6%), Translations / Publishing (66.7%), Television / Film & Video (64.7%), and Wearables / Technology (62.2%).
-Expectedly, the subcategories also follow the same trend with a few exceptions.
-Thus, creators should not interpret a crowded category or subcategory as a signal of strong success prospects.
+Specifically, the categories that attract the most campaigns are not the ones most likely to succeed.
+Technology (66.7%), Photography (61.9%), and Publishing (59.7%) lead at the primary category level, yet none ranks among the three most popular categories by volume.
+Theater, Film & Video, and Music collectively account for nearly 70% of all campaigns in the sample while succeeding at rates of 54.4%, 57.3%, and 56.6%, respectively, at or below the 56.5% overall average.

+The pattern holds at the subcategory level with a few exceptions.
+The highest-performing subcategories — Web / Technology (70.6%), Translations / Publishing (66.7%), Television / Film & Video (64.7%), and Wearables / Technology (62.2%) — are all drawn from the same higher-performing primary categories, reinforcing the view that category selection is meaningful.
+Yet, there are exceptions that are worth noting.
+For instance, television sits within Film & Video, a mid-performing primary category, yet outperforms its peers substantially, suggesting that subcategory dynamics can diverge from the primary category trend.

+From these observations, the practical implication is that a crowded category is not a proxy for a favorable one.
+Creators who select a category based on its volume of activity may be entering precisely the fields where competition is highest and success rates are weakest.

 ## **Funding Rates: All Campaigns vs. Successful Ones**

-Across all 1,000 campaigns, the median funding ratio - the median percent funded multiplied by 100 - is 1.22x (i.e., campaigns raise about 22% more than their median goal), which, due to a small number of exceptionally over-funded campaigns, is substantially lower than the mean funding ratio, 2.00x.
-The significant divergence between mean and median endorses the median as the preferred method for measuring central tendency.
+Across all 1,000 campaigns, the median funding ratio - pledged contributions as a proportion of the stated goal - is 1.22x, meaning the typical campaign raises about 22% more than its goal.
+The mean tells a very different story at 2.00x, inflated by a small number of exceptionally over-funded campaigns that pull the average well above what most creators actually experience.
+This gap is wide enough to make the mean actively misleading as a summary statistic and establishes the median as the appropriate measure of central tendency in this analysis.

-The picture shifts considerably when the analysis is restricted to successful campaigns alone, increasing its median ratio to 2.12x.
+The picture shifts considerably when the analysis is restricted to successful campaigns alone, raising the median funding ratio to 2.12x, nearly double the stated goal on the typical campaign.
 Food (3.29x) and Photography (2.55x) lead among primary categories, followed by Games (2.39x) and Publishing (2.28x).
-Technology, despite its high success rate, has the lowest median ratio among successful campaigns (2.00x), suggesting that technology campaigns tend to hit their targets more precisely rather than dramatically exceeding them.
+Technology is the notable outlier at the bottom: despite posting the highest success rate of any primary category, it has the lowest median funding ratio among successful campaigns (2.00x).
+This combination — high likelihood of success, modest over-funding — suggests that technology campaigns tend to be more precisely scoped, hitting their targets without generating the surplus that characterizes other categories such as Food or Photography.

-At the sub-category level, the over-funding effect is particularly pronounced in niche music genres.
-Successful Metal campaigns reach a median ratio of 4.4x and successful Jazz campaigns reach 3.5x, indicating that highly engaged niche audiences can drive exceptional outcomes.
+The over-funding effect is most pronounced at the sub-category level in niche music genres.
+Successful Metal campaigns reach a median of 4.4x their stated goal; successful Jazz campaigns reach 3.5x.
+These figures are among the highest in the dataset and point to a dynamic that recurs across niche categories: when a tightly defined audience is genuinely engaged, it tends to drive exceptional outcomes relative to the campaign goal.

 ## Goal Size and Success